JurgenVanGorp/Setting-up-a-Raspberry-Pi/README.md

   * Enable I2C
 * In *Localization Options*
   * Change the time zone to your local time zone
-  * Change the Keyboard to match your keyboards
+  * Change the Keyboard to match your keyboard layout
 * In "Advanced Options*
   * Expand File System to use the full SD Card
 * You may want to Update the tool to the latest version